TeamCodeStream/clm-spring-petclinic-microservices/README.md

 To achieve that goal, we use Spring Cloud Gateway, Spring Cloud Circuit Breaker, Spring Cloud Config, Spring Cloud Sleuth, Resilience4j, Micrometer and the Eureka Service Discovery from the [Spring Cloud Netflix](https://github.com/spring-cloud/spring-cloud-netflix) technology stack.

+## Starting services locally with docker-compose
+In order to start entire infrastructure using Docker, you have to build images by executing `./mvnw clean package` from a project root.

+Before starting docker configure your NewRelic ingest key in the environment variable `NEW_RELIC_LICENSE_KEY` i.e. `export NEW_RELIC_LICENSE_KEY=<your key>`

+Once images are ready, you can start them with a single command `docker-compose up`.
+Containers startup order is coordinated with [`dockerize` script](https://github.com/jwilder/dockerize).
+After starting services, it takes a while for API Gateway to be in sync with service registry, so don't be scared of initial Spring Cloud Gateway timeouts.
+You can track services availability using Eureka dashboard available by default at http://localhost:8761.

+The `master` branch uses a Amazon Corretto linux  with JRE 11 as Docker base.

+*NOTE: Under MacOSX or Windows, make sure that the Docker VM has enough memory to run the microservices.
+The default settings are usually not enough and make the `docker-compose up` painfully slow.*

 ## Starting services locally without Docker

 Every microservice is a Spring Boot application and can be started locally using IDE ([Lombok](https://projectlombok.org/) plugin has to be set up) or `../mvnw spring-boot:run` command.
 Please note that supporting services (Config and Discovery Server) must be started before any other application (Customers, Vets, Visits and API).